aardvark-community/impact-simulation/README.md

 # Authors

 This work was carried out by Elitza Vasileva in the context of an internship @ [VRVis](https://www.vrvis.at/).
-The will be continued towards a virtual reality application as part of Elitza's master thesis, supervised by [Harald Steinlechner](https://www.vrvis.at/ueber-uns/team/infos/steinlechner-harald).
+The project will be continued towards a virtual reality application as part of Elitza's master thesis, supervised by [Harald Steinlechner](https://www.vrvis.at/ueber-uns/team/infos/steinlechner-harald).

 # License